OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/download_and_deploy.rst

 Login to the Appliance
 --------------------------------------------------------------------------------

 To access the OpenNebula command line interface, ssh to vOneCloud using the `root` account and password.
 In OS X and Linux environments, simply use `ssh` to log into the root account of vOneCloud's IP.
-For Windows environments you can use software like `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`__ or even SFTzgP clients like `WinSCP <https://winscp.net/>`__.
+For Windows environments you can use software like `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`__ or even SFTP clients like `WinSCP <https://winscp.net/>`__.

 Alternatively,  open the vCenter console of the vOneCloud Virtual Machine appliance and change the tty (Ctrl + Alt + F2).
 Afterwards, log in with the `root` account and the password you used in the :ref:`initial configuration <download_and_deploy_control_console>`, and switch to the `oneadmin` user.

-.. _edit_vonecloud_appliance: